msaelices/autogen-playground/README.md

 # autogen-playground
 Autogen experiments and playground

-autogen-playground is a repository for experimenting with the Microsoft autogen library.
+autogen-playground is a repository for experimenting with the Microsoft [autogen](https://github.com/microsoft/autogen) framework.
 The main technical feature of this environment is the usage of "agents" with specific functionalities.
 These agents collaboratively work to perform specific tasks.
 ## Installation

 To get a local copy running, follow these steps: